Next Capitol Hill Visits: May 2019

 The Importance of Realtors Political Action Committee (RPAC)

 With approximately 1.3 million Realtors in the U.S., the REALTORS® Political Action Committee (RPAC) represents a significant number of people in each community.
 RPAC is a major political fundraiser at the local and national level.
 Legislators are keenly aware of this and will often go out of their way to recognize Realtors® when they come to Washington, D.C.
-Approximately 14 percent of CCIMs contribute to RPAC and nearly 100 are Major Contributors (defined as those donating $1,000 or more per year).
+Approximately 22 percent of CCIMs contribute to RPAC and over 150 are Major Contributors (defined as those donating $1,000 or more per year).
 It is important to know that there are strict federal laws regarding PAC contributions.
 For example, CCIM chapters cannot give funds directly to RPAC.
 However, it is strongly encouraged that CCIM chapters recognize their major contributors and work to increase both the number of contributors and the amount contributed.
 Increasing the number of CCIM contributions demonstrates to NAR and RPAC that the organization is seriously invested in furthering commercial legislative issues.
 Major contributors to RPAC are also strongly considered for FPC appointments.

 Capitol Hill Visit Implementation for CCIM Chapters: